ehteqx/labroot/README.md

 LICENSE:
 © 2016 Giuseppe Della Ricca - All rights reserved.
-© 2016 Emanuele Ballarin - All rights reserved.
+<br />© 2016 Emanuele Ballarin - All rights reserved.

 Permissions beyond the scope of this license could be obtained by directly contacting the Authors.